-With the current wave of juniors taking the SAT’s, it seems like a great time to acknowledge Blue Ridge’s class of 2018 for being in the top 10 for overall scores in the region.
+With the current wave of juniors taking the SAT’s, it seems like a great time to acknowledge Blue Ridge’s 2018 test takers for being in the top 10 for overall scores in the region.
 Blue Ridge placed 9th with an overall score of 1098, compared to the national average of 1050 to 1060.
 For those of you who don’t know, SAT’s are a Nation Wide Standardized test commonly used for college admissions to see how ready a student is for that particular college.

 Last year, 35 students had taken the SAT’s.
 Mr. Matthew Nebzydoski had informed us that “as far as my knowledge goes, this is the farthest up the list that we have ever been.
 It is also the first time to my knowledge that we were above the state average and also above the national average.”